-The proposed self-calibration system is further evaluated on a self-made visual-inertial sensor rig (VI-Rig, shown in Figure 12), which contains multiple IMU and camera sensors.
+The proposed self-calibration system is further evaluated on a self-made visual-inertial sensor rig (VI-Rig, shown in Fig. 12), which contains multiple IMU and camera sensors.
 Specifically, it contains a MS-GX5-25, MS-GX5-35, Xsens MTi 100, FLIR blackfly camera and RealSense T265 tracking camera which contains an integrated BMI055 IMU along with a fisheye stereo camera.
-All cameras are not rolling shutter to ensure fair comparison against the baseline Kalibr [29] which only supports IMU-camera calibration with global shutter cameras.
-Total 10 datasets were collected with an AprilTag board, on which both the proposed system and the Kalibr calibration toolbox were run to report repeatbility statistics and expected real-world performance of both systems.
+All cameras are not rolling shutter to ensure fair comparison against the baseline Kalibr [27] which only supports IMU-camera calibration with global shutter cameras.
+A total of 10 datasets were collected with an AprilTag board, on which both the proposed system and the Kalibr calibration toolbox were run to report repeatability statistics and evaluate real-world performances of both systems.
 During data collection, all 6-axis motion of VI-Rig were excited to avoid degenerate motions for calibration parameters.